Pest & Property Solutions Ltd

 EMAIL: Click to send

-Pest & Property Solutions Ltd 2024 all rights reserved.
-Incorporated in England and Wales.
+Pest & Property Solutions Ltd © 2025 all rights reserved.
+Registered in England and Wales.
 Company Registration No 13412263 VAT 463 3281 95

 Qualified & professional pest control technicians covering Cardiff and surrounding areas.

+We are available 24/7 if needed.
 Out of Hours premiums apply.

 Fleas are small, wingless insects known for their remarkable jumping abilities.
 These parasitic creatures belong to the order Siphonaptera, with over 2,500 species identified.
 Despite their minuscule size, fleas have had a significant impact on both human and animal health throughout history.
 The life cycle of a flea consists of four stages: egg, larva, pupa, and adult.
 Fleas typically feed on the blood of their hosts, which can range from mammals to birds.
 Their specialized mouthparts are adapted for piercing the skin and siphoning blood.
 This feeding behaviour can lead to discomfort, itching, and in some cases, the transmission of diseases.